AI Info Sessions

 Attend a session

-AI Info Sessions takes place every other Thursday from 2:00 PM to 3:00 PM via Zoom.
-Each session will explore a unique responsible AI-related topic designed to inform and inspire.
+AI Info Sessions takes place on Thursdays from 2:00 PM to 3:00 PM via Zoom.
+Each session explores a unique responsible AI-related topic designed to inform and inspire.
 While the Spring semester dates are set, the specific topics for each session are still being finalized—stay tuned for updates.

-Mark your calendar to join us for the AI Info Sessions
+Register for the Zoom link and mark your calendar to join us for 2026 AI Info Sessions.

 Ask, Learn, and Connect